Some people say I'm crazy for putting all my personal stuff out here on the web. I probably am.

 I can remember worrying whether we would be able to get 250 people to sign up, which was our initial break-even for Tricon.
 On the day we had almost 2,000 subscribers, I had finally had a wild enough ride!
 I was convinced that the future of ISPs was to become a phone company.
 I'm sorry, but I've always hated phone companies, and I wasn't sure I wanted to become one!
 So in August of 1997, we sold Tricon to NetAccess of Abingdon, Virginia.
 (NetAccess was sold to a big phone company in Virginia that put it into a new company called NTelos.
 I have no idea how it has all morphed into whatever it is now!)

 Interestingly enough, Internet access, graphics, programming, all these things have grown together, so that I don't see how we could separate them today.
-The Web is becoming multimedia-rich, commerce enabled, and we have clients clamoring for websites, snazzy graphics, and the self-maintanability our Business Center software provides.
-The ever-changing requirements for new innovations in networking people, as well as computers make this a fascinating time and place to be.
+The Web quickly became multimedia-rich, commerce enabled, and we had clients clamoring for websites, snazzy graphics, and the self-maintanability our Business Center software provided.
+We did not anticipate the business models of providing free software and services in exchange for personal information to sell advertising that has become the standard.